AdrianaV1999/design-courses-site/README.md

 # 🎨 Design Courses Site

 A responsive website for learning design tools.
-Built using **React**, **Vite** and **Tailwind CSS**, the platform simulates a frontend for a course-based learning experience with role-based routing and UI.
+Built using **React**, **Vite** and **Tailwind CSS**, the platform simulates a frontend for a course-based learning experience with auth-based routing and UI.

 **Live Site:** [https://adrianav1999.github.io/design-courses-site/](https://adrianav1999.github.io/design-courses-site/)